Eduardo Sebrango: Managerial career

+In January 2023, Sebrango was promoted to CF Montréal first-team staff after spending 2022 as an assistant with Montréal's U23 side.

 Personal

 Following his departure from Cuba, Sebrango became a Canadian citizen.
 However, he was ineligible to play for the Canadian national team due to his prior appearances for Cuba.
 Sebrango completed a degree in physical education at Filial Universitaria in Sancti Spiritus, Cuba.
 While it has frequently been misreported by the media, Eduardo did not defect from Cuba but rather immigrated to Canada as a permanent resident.
 He remains proud of his country and heritage and returns to Cuba often to be with his family.